Active Electric Dipole Energy Sources: Transduction via Electric Scalar and Vector Potentials: Discussion

-The electromagnetic dual of the active macroscopic magnetic dipole is the active macroscopic electric dipole.
-However, for the macroscopic electric dipole to exist an $emf$ must be generated to force the separation of charges, contrary to the magnetic dipole, this charge separation requires an impressed force per unit charge from an external energy source.
-For example, a solar cell contains a p-n junction, where an array of bound dipoles existed in the depletion region and when photons enter this region the dipoles are polarized to essentially form an electret and an electromotive force is generated.
-Conversely, once an electret is polarized, the natural tendency is for the active electric dipole to discharge or decay and emit a photon \cite{Griffiths2011}, which means the active electric dipole is intrinsically metastable and are less common in nature, in the quantum mechanical picture this is related to the fact that EDMs violate both the parity and time-reversal symmetries.
-In this paper we have presented a macroscopic description of EMF generation, where the voltage supplied by the active macroscopic electric dipole is determined by the enclosed effective magnetic current at the tangential boundary given by eqn (\ref{Faraday}).
-In this dual system the electric vector potential exists, and has a geometric phase.
+The electromagnetic dual of the active macroscopic magnetic dipole (or permanent magnet) is the active macroscopic electric dipole.
+This type of dipole is a permanent dipole, such as a macroscopic electret, polar molecule, or atomic system with a dipole moment determined by the first-order linear Stark effect.
+This description does not include instantaneous or induced dipoles, which are not permanent.
+However, for the macroscopic electric dipole (or an electret) to exist an $emf$ must be generated to force separation of charges, unlike the magnetic dipole, this charge separation requires an impressed force per unit charge from an external energy source.
+For example, a solar cell contains a p-n junction, where an array of bound dipoles existed in the depletion region and when photons enter this region the dipoles are polarized to essentially form an electret and an electromotive force.
+Conversely, once an electret is polarized, the natural tendency is for the active electric dipole to discharge or decay and emit a photon \cite{Griffiths2011}, which means the active electric dipole is intrinsically metastable and are less common in nature.
+At the atomic scale a non-vanishing electric dipole moment is a much more rare occurrence than a magnetic dipole, which all particles with spin exhibit.
+By definition a non-vanishing electric dipole moment is proportional to a non-vanishing first-order Stark shift, which only occurs if some of the wavefunctions with degenerate energies have opposite parity; i.e., have different symmetry under inversion.
+This what happens for the excited H-atom, where 2s and 2p states are ``accidentally" degenerate and have opposite parity (2s is even and 2p is odd).
+In this paper we have presented a semiclassical emergent macroscopic description of EMF generation, where the voltage supplied by the active macroscopic electric dipole is determined by the enclosed effective magnetic current at the tangential boundary given by eqn. (\ref{Faraday}).
+In this dual system, the electric vector potential exists, and has a geometric phase.